Installing BDsensor-m-m

 There are two methods for automatic bed leveling:

-M102 S-1 // Read sensor information, and we can use this for connection checking.
+M102 S-1 //Read sensor information, and we can use this for connection checking.

-M102 S-2 // Read current distance value
+M102 S-2 //Read current distance value

-M102 S-5 // Read raw Calibration data
+M102 S-5 //Read raw Calibrate data

-M102 S4 // Set the adjustable Z height value, e.g., M102 S4 means it will do adjusting while the Z height <=0.4mm.
-Disable it with M102 S0.
+M102 S4 //Set the adjustable Z height value,e.g. M102 S4 means it will do adjusting while the Z height <=0.4mm , disable it by M102 S0.

 2. G29 automatic bed leveling

-Check Z endstop with M119
+Check Z endstop M119

 Send: M119